 Frappe coffee - credits: Tomas Mehes/Shutterstock.com

-While the influence of other cultures can certainly be felt in Greek coffee culture, there are still a few things uniquely Greek that you should keep in mind so that you can make the most of your coffee drinking time in Greece.
-We’ve already mentioned Elliniko kafe.
-This is the “true” Greek coffee despite being made much in the same way as Turkish coffee.
+While the influence of other cultures can certainly be noticed in Greek coffee culture, there are still a few things uniquely Greek that you should keep in mind so that you can make the most of your coffee-drinking experience in Greece.
+Greek coffee is the “true” Greek coffee despite being made much in the same way as Turkish coffee.
 Finely ground coffee is added to hot water and then allowed to boil.
-As the water recedes and the coffee grounds sink to the bottom, the drink becomes the thick, velvety Elliniko kafe.
-Its flavor and aroma are quite strong, but it’s delicious.
-But because of its intensity, many Greeks will add a little bit of sugar to their coffee.
+As the water recedes and the coffee grounds sink to the bottom, the drink becomes thick and velvety.
+Its flavor and aroma are quite strong, and because of its intensity, many Greeks will add a little bit of sugar to their coffee.
 If you don’t specify how much sugar you want, you can expect the barista to add in a spoonful or two.
 Be more specific if you want more or less.

 There are generally speaking four different levels of sweetness you can order for your coffee: